 The Henry G. Steinbrenner Scholars Program

-The Henry G. Steinbrenner Scholars Program is a prestigious 10-week in-person neurotrauma-based summer internship where students actively participate in the research taking place at The Miami Project to Cure Paralysis.
+The Henry G. Steinbrenner Scholars Program is a prestigious 10-week in-person summer internship focused on topics in neurotrauma.
+As a funded, merit-based, researcher-driven program, the Steinbrenner Scholars undergo didactic and practical training from experts at The Miami Project to Cure Paralysis, including active participation in Miami Project research.
 These positions provide an opportunity for exceptional students to work in state-of-the-art research laboratories, utilizing their knowledge and laboratory skills to take on specific functions and projects as part of a multidisciplinary team.

-The faculty will select 8 to 12 local undergraduate students to participate in the program Monday through Friday, 40 hours per week.
+The Miami Project faculty will select 8 to 12 local undergraduate students to participate in the program Monday through Friday, with a 40 hours per week stipend.
 Students will be matched with a Miami Project faculty member and will actively work on research projects in his/her laboratory.

 In addition, students will attend three weekly one-hour sessions.
 Monday’s “focus session” will introduce a different area of research, related to spinal cord injury, traumatic brain injury, or other neuropathology.
 Content will be reinforced on Wednesdays by way of a one-hour journal club, led by a faculty member or by an appointed post-doctoral fellow or senior graduate student from his/her laboratory.
 A career development session will be held on Friday mornings to round out each week.